fashion-check-me/CS397-Project/README.md

 # Motivation

 Our group project for CS397, and a very roundabout way to crowdsource the problem that we are terrible at fashion.

+## Development
+Make sure to have ImageMagick installed as it is needed for outfit image resizing.